Holds on Student Registration

 The Associate Dean for Academic Advising Programs may place a registration hold on students who fail to take the following required actions:

-- Sophomores who fail to declare a major by the end of Major Declaration Week will have a hold placed on their account until they declare a major.
+- Second-semester sophomores who fail to declare a major by the major declaration deadline will have a hold placed on their account until they declare a major.

 - Students whose advisor has left the university or who is on leave, sabbatical, or directing an off-campus study program will have a hold placed on their account until they change their advisor, unless specific arrangements have been made with the advisor to continue advising while away from campus.
 Note that students with multiple faculty advisors are only required to have one present on campus.